emmett-framework/emmett/docs/orm/relations.md

 Many to many relations and "via" option
 ---------------------------------------
 In order to create a many-to-many relationship, you have to use a *join table*.
-Some frameworks will hide to you this by generating those tables for you, but weppy won't do hidden operations on you database, and, as a consequence of a *design decision*, requires you to write down the model of the join table too, and to be conscious of what happening.
+Some frameworks will hide to you this by generating those tables for you, but Emmett won't do hidden operations on you database, and, as a consequence of a *design decision*, requires you to write down the model of the join table too, and to be conscious of what happening.

 A quite common many-to-many relations is the one between users and groups, where an user can have many groups and a group have many users.
-In weppy we can write down these models:
+In Emmett we can write down these models:

 ```python
 class User(Model):